datacamp-content-public/Application-Writing-Efficient-Python-Code-Logan-Thomas-/slides/chapter_1_287791ac4dae03ef70496b93eeac7e4e.md

 - To see a list of all magic command available to us, use %lsmagic to list all magic commands.

-- We will focus only on the %timeit magic command moving forward, but it is helpful to know what magic commands are at your disposal. ignsign
+- We will focus only on the %timeit magic command moving forward, but it is helpful to know what magic commands are at your disposal.

 ---